krodders/krodders/README.md

 I am passionate about technology, math, design, programming, and, above all, learning!
 I hope to work and learn within the junction of Mechanical Engineering and Computer Science, and I am currently excited about robotics, the metaverse, autonomous vehicles, and game design.

+This summer I worked as a Software Engineering Intern at American Express.
+Through this experience I learned skills necessary to be a good programmer in the professional world.

 Beyond my studies, I play intramural soccer and volleyball at my school, and I enjoy running 🏃‍♀️, reading 📖, playing the piano 🎹, listening to music 🎵, and watching good movies!
 I love Marvel and aspire to be Tony Stark!

 Fun Fact About Me: I can do a backflip! 😄